 - Contact the Florida Fish and Wildlife Conservation Commission for license requirements.

 - Access three-mile marked trail from Pinecrest baseball field walk-through or Alderman’s Ford Park

 - Hiking allowed on equestrian trail.

 Access and Parking

 - Primary access for hiking trail is at the Pinecrest baseball field parking area next to Alderman’s Ford Park.
-Walk-thru on north side of parking area.
+Walk-through on north side of parking area.

-- Walk-thru entrance located at 628 Jameson Road.
+- Walk-through entrance located at 628 Jameson Road.

 - Park gates close at night — check park hours to make sure vehicle will not be locked in parking area.

 - Access to horse trails at Old Welcome Road parking area.